xjw1001001/IGCrebuild/docs/tut00/main.rst

    :language: json
    :linenos:

-The output is also in the json meta-format.
+This output is in the json meta-format.

     status : string
         Indicates feasibility or error status.